 This is the Radcliffe Camera (otherwise known as the building that launched a thousand Instagram snaps.
 You won’t be able to get into the Radcliffe Camera unless you book onto one of the tours of the Bodleian but it’s so pretty from the outside that you can probably live with that.

 Stick your head into Hertford College and have a nose around before making your way to the University Church of St Mary the Virgin.
 There’s been a church on the site of St Mary’s for over 1,000 years.

 A much newer addition is the Vaults and Garden Cafe, which serves up a mean piece of cake – I dare you to resist.

 Hungry?
-Here’s why The Vaults is one of my picks for the top afternoon teas in Oxford.
+Here’s why The Vaults is one of our picks for the top afternoon teas in Oxford.

 In fact, if you turn and look back to the Radcliffe Camera, you’ll see an ornate lamppost, which is also supposed to be the inspiration for the famous post in the book.

 Your next stop on your Oxford day trip is Magdalen College, a fairly short walk down the High Street.
 If you think you have enough time, Queen’s College and University College are both very pretty and quaint, but it’s up to you.